Mammon (comics)

-Mammon (/ˈmæmən/) is a supervillain from the comic book Spawn.
-He is Spawn's former ally and is the second primary antagonist, having replaced Malebolgia in that role until Spawn #184 (October 2008), in which Malebolgia again takes back this role from Mammon along with later Cogliostro, Violator, Jason Wynn, and Nyx.
+Mammon (/ˈmæmən/) is a supervillain and one of the main antagonists of the comic book Spawn.
+He serves as the second main antagonist having replaced Malebolgia in that role until Spawn #184 (October 2008), in which Malebolgia again takes back this role from Mammon, although Mammon would return as the main antagonist in the 50/50/50 crossover event.

 Fictional character biography

 Mammon is depicted as a handsome gentleman, suave and sophisticated.
 This demon is often seen making attractive deals with humans for their souls and is thought to be quite persuasive.
 A master schemer, he is the puppet-master behind most of the machinations facing Al Simmons, and is seeking the Throne of Creation so that he might remake the universe to his own whim.

 Mammon's past is very much shrouded in mystery.
 It has been revealed that he was one of The Forgotten, a group of muses that stayed loyal to God but refused to fight against their fellow archangels in the War in Heaven.
 For this, he and his kind were banished from Heaven, but unlike the rest of The Forgotten, Mammon was not bound to The Tiend and instead appears to have been cast into Hell.
 He has transformed into a demonic entity on one occasion, on which he was assaulted by Spawn and scarred with three cuts from the Hellspawn's claws.

 He is a high-ranking Lord of Hell.
 It is unknown which sphere he controls, if he controls one at all, but he is obviously one of the most powerful beings in Hell.
 It has been stated that, while Malebolgia was the King of Hell and ruler of the 8th Sphere, he was a fly in comparison to Mammon.
 It has also been said that he doesn't have the power to grant certain things; the only one who can is Satan.
 This is supported by Thamuz, who refers to Mammon as Lord, but to Satan as Master.
 It is later revealed that Mammon is the seemingly omnipotent ruler of the 9th Sphere, and had been for 20,000 years after he killed the previous ruler of the 9th Sphere, Thurifer.